dwndland/Chapter.Net.WPF.Behaviors/README.md

 - **CutTooltipBehavior:** Brings the functionality to the TextBlock and Label to show the text in the tooltip automatically when its cut.
 - **DoubleClickBehavior:** Brings the feature to be able to double click any UI element.
 - **DragMoveBehavior:** Enables that a window can be moved by the mouse when drop down on a content.
+- **DynamicResourceBehavior:** Brings the possibility to create a dynamic resource out of a binding value.
 - **FocusBehavior:** Brings the feature to set the focus to a specific element or on window launch.
 - **FrameworkBehavior:** Brings commands for actions on FrameworkElements.
 - **KeyBlockBehavior:** Disabled specific keys on a control.